Book Consultation

 The Basics

 In Canada, many businesses need financial reports to meet rules.
 Two common types are the CPA compilation report and the review engagement.
-Both help small and medium-sized incorporated businesses present their financial statements, and knowing the difference makes choosing the right service much easier.
+Both help small and medium-sized incorporated businesses present their financial statements, and knowing the difference makes it much easier to identify what your lender or the CRA actually expects.

 Why Financial Statements Matter for Canadian Businesses